abdulkarimbabayev-netizen/holbertonschool-higher_level_programming/python-classes/README.md

 # Python - Classes and Objects

-This project is part of the **Higher Level Programming** curriculum at Holberton School.
+This project is part of the Higher Level Programming curriculum at Holberton School.
-It introduces the concept of **Object-Oriented Programming (OOP)** in Python, focusing on classes and objects.
+It introduces the concept of Object-Oriented Programming (OOP) in Python.

 ## Learning Objectives

-By the end of this project, you should be able to explain:

-- What is OOP (Object-Oriented Programming)
+- What is OOP
 - “First-class everything”
 - What is a class
-- What is an object and what is an instance
+- What is an object and an instance
 - The difference between a class and an object or instance
 - What is an attribute
 - How to use public, protected, and private attributes